-^{14 [}Comment to Article 3.2.2: The burden is on the Athlete or other Person to establish, by a balance of probability, a departure from the International Standard for Laboratories that could reasonably have caused the Adverse Analytical Finding.
-Thus, once the Athlete or other Person establishes the departure by a balance of probability, the Athlete or other Person's burden on causation is the somewhat lower standard of proof - "could reasonably have caused."
-If the Athlete or other Person satisfies these standards, the burden shifts to the UIM to prove to the comfortable satisfaction of the hearing panel that the departure did not cause the Adverse Analytical Finding.]
+^{14 (}Comment to Article 3.2.2: The burden is on the Athlete or other Person to establish, by a balance of probability, a departure from the International Standard for Laboratories that could reasonably have caused the Adverse Analytical Finding.
+This once the Athlete or other Person satablishes the departure by a balance of probability, the Athlete or other Person studies on causation is the somewhat lower standard of proof - "could reasonably have caused."
+If the Athlete or other Person satisfies these standards, the burden shifts to the UMI to prove to the comfortable satisfaction of the hearing panel that the departure did not cause the Adverse Analytical Finding.]

-[[]Comment to Article 3.2.3: Departures from an International Standard or other rule unrelated to Sample collection or handling, Adverse Passport Finding, or Athlete notification relating to whereabouts failure or B Sample opening - e.g., the International Standards for Education, International Standard for the Protection of Privacy and Personal Information or International Standard for Therapeutic Use Exemptions - may result in compliance proceedings by WADA but are not a defense in an anti-doping rule violation proceeding and are not relevant on the issue of whether the Athlete committed an anti-doping rule violation.
-Similarly, the UIM's violation of the document referenced in Article 20.7.7 of the Code shall not constitute a defense to an anti-doping rule violation.]
+^{19 [}Comment to Article 3.2.9: Departures from an International Standard or other rule unrelated to Sample collection or handling, Adverse Passport Finding, or Athlete on officiation relating to whereabouts failure or B Sample opening - e.g., the International Standards for Education, International Standard for the Protection of Privacy and Personal Information or International Standard for Therapeutic Use Exemptions - may result in compliance proceedings by WADA but are not a defense in an anti-deping rule violation proceeding and are not relevant on the issue of whether the Athlete committed an anti-deping rule violation.
+Similarly, the UMS violation of the document referenced in Article 20.7.7 of the Code shall not constitute a defense to an anti-docing rule violation rule violation.